NCVOA NOVEMBER 2015 NEWSLETTER

 Presiding Officer at November Meeting

-Norma Gonsalves, the Nassau County Legislature’s Presiding officer, will be the guest speak at the November General Membership meeting, which will be held Tuesday, November 10 at City Cellar Restaurant in Westbury.
+Norma Gonsalves, the Nassau County Legislature’s Presiding officer, will be the guest speaker at the November General Membership meeting, which will be held Tuesday, November 10 at City Cellar Restaurant in Westbury.
 This meeting occurs shortly after Election Day, and it will be interesting to hear Presiding Officer Gonsalves’ insight as to the election results and Nassau County’s challenges for 2016 and beyond.
 Please mark your calendars to be with us November 10, 2015 I look forward to seeing you!

 Mayor Barbara Donno, President